ExpressLRS/Docs/docs/faq.md

 | TRSS | Downlink - received signal strength (RSSI)           |           | RSSI dBm of telemetry packets received by TX |
 | TSNR | Downlink - signal-to-noise ratio                     |           | SNR reported by the TX for telemetry packets |

-## Is it normal to get "RF Signal Critical" when plugging in?
-Yes.
-When the connection is first established, the link quality starts at 0 and climbs as packets are received.
-Expect low RF Signal warnings until enough packets are reported received to pass your warning threshold set in OpenTX -> Telemetry -> RSSI -> Low alarm / Critical alarm.